 - i.
 The hazard must have been caused or exacerbated by the Presidentially declared disaster for which the grantee received its CDBG-MIT allocation; - ii.
 The hazard must be a predictable environmental threat to the safety and well-being of program beneficiaries, as evidenced by the best available data (e.g., FEMA RL Data) and science; - iii.
 The Disaster Risk Reduction Area must be clearly delineated so that HUD and the public may easily determine which properties are located within the designated area.
 The distinction between buyouts and other types of acquisitions is important, because subrecipients may only redevelop an acquired property if the property is not acquired through a buyout program (i.e., the purpose of acquisition was something other than risk reduction); and - iv.
-In carrying out acquisition activities, subrecipients must ensure they are in compliance with their long-term redevelopment plans and hazard mitigation plans.
+In carrying out acquisition activities, subrecipients must ensure they are in compliance with their long-term redevelopment plans. - 4.4.5.10 Selection Criteria: - i.

-- i.
 Projects must meet the definition of mitigation activities; - ii.
 Priority will be given to projects that meet the low and moderate income national objective; - iii.
 Projects that have a Benefit Costs Analysis (BCA) of over one (1), with projects that have higher BCAs being ranked higher; and - iv.
 Priority will be given to applicants that did not receive HMGP funding.

-LMI, low/mod buyout (LMB), and low/mod incentive.
+4.4.5.11 National Objectives: LMI, UNM, low/mod buyout (LMB), and low/mod incentive; at least fifty (50) percent of HMGP Supplemental funds must benefit LMI persons.